bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Checks if the given date is a weekend.
+### Checks if the given date is a weekend

 -   Use `datetime.datetime.weekday()` to get the day of the week as an integer.
 -   Check if the day of the week is greater than `4`.
 -   Omit the second argument, `d`, to use a default value of `datetime.today()`.

 ```py
 from datetime import datetime